grabmy/react-native-simple-tween/README.md

 ## DONE

 - Implement request animation frame
-- Add setInterval in backup
+- Add setTimeout / setInterval as fallback
 - Pausing and starting trigger update event
-- getValues() return the current values
+- Function getValues() returns the current values
-- Adding tests
+- Adding tests with command "npm test"
+- Improve event system with cycle and repeat events
+- Rename delay to startDelay

 ## TODO

+- Add cycleDelay, endDelay and repeatDelay
+- Function to disable requestAnimationFrame
+- Add test to check disable requestAnimationFrame
+- Add tests to new delays
+- Animate deg and px string
+- Implement deep values in objects / arrays to be animated
+- Add smooth option to damp velocity
-- Add sequence animation
+- Add sequence animation with names
 - Test with continuous loop for several hours
 - Implement a function to add a value
+- Don't trigger update when values did not change

+## PENDING

+- Synchronize animation in a group
+- Synchronize start between SimpleTween instances